Pabla007/-60_Days_of_code/README.md

 d[6,60]- Learning ML Module course by Kaggle.

 D[7,60]- Completed Ml course basics today by kaggle and I think now the dots are started to connecting with each other.

+d[8,60]- setup Pytorch locally and done some programming for my final year project and researching on the satellite-image.